gdelrioifc/PPI-RCC2/README.md

 The Weka models trained to predict PPI are included in <a href="https://github.com/gdelrioifc/PPI-RCC2/tree/main/Models">Models</a> directory.
 These files are in a binary format readable by Weka.

-To use this model, you want want to install <a href="https://waikato.github.io/weka-wiki/downloading_weka/">Weka jar</a> file in your computer, then type the following command in your console:
+To use this model, you are required to install <a href="https://waikato.github.io/weka-wiki/downloading_weka/">Weka jar</a> file in your computer, then type the following command in your console:

 java -cp <weka-jar>:. weka.classifiers.meta.AutoWEKAClassifier -T <arff_file> -l <weka_model>

 where <weka-jar> corresponds with the full path to the weka.jar file located in your computer, <arff_file> is any of the files in the Testing dir or any other similar file and <weka_model> is any of the weka models reported in the Models directory.

 The directory <a href="https://github.com/gdelrioifc/PPI-RCC2/tree/main/Parallelism">Parallelism</a> contains the data (RCC vectors) and codes used to evaluate the parallelism/semi-parallelism observed in 4 different datasets, including: Full_DB, Experimental_DB, AlphaFold_DB and Random_DB.
 Please review the original work for a full desciption of these datasets.

+Two supplementary tables cited in the original article are accessible in this site under the directory <a href="">Supplementary Tables</a>